michaelmayer-hpe/Labs/Docker/README.md

 Check what happens.
 You can use docker ps on the current node, and on another node.

 Now let's put on our cluster our application.
 Note that before version 1.13, docker-compose doesn't support the notion of service, so can't be used in swarm mode.
-Would b very handy, but you'll have to wait till early february/march 2017 to have that !
+Would be very handy, but you'll have to wait till early february/march 2017 to have that !
 Start with the owncloud_web image as a base for your service.

 `#` **`docker service create --name owncloudsvc -p 80:80 owncloud_web`**